mattslocum/slack-cleaner/README.md

 ## Run
 Run `npm start` for list of options.

-By default it run is 'dry run' mode.
+By default it runs in 'dry run' mode.
 To make it run, use `--apply` flag.

 example:
 `npm start -- --channel=xmen-code-reviews --slack_token=<OAuth Access Token>`